devopness/devopness/docs/legal/privacy-policy.md

 To exercise your California data protection rights described above, please send your request(s) to legal@devopness.com .
 ‍
 Your data protection rights, described above, are covered by the CCPA, short for the California Consumer Privacy Act.
 To find out more, visit the official California Legislative Information website.
-The CCPA took effect on 01/01/2020.<br><br>
+The CCPA took effect on 01/01/2020.

 ## 13. Service Providers

 We may employ third party companies and individuals to facilitate our Service (“**Service Providers**”), provide Service on our behalf, perform Service-related services or assist us in analysing how our Service is used.

-These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.<br><br>
+These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 ## 14. Analytics